 Many vegetable gardeners today use raised beds, which lift the plants and their roots above ground level.
 Some are simply heaps of soil, but most raised beds are wide boxes that essentially create a large container of soil six to 12 inches deep.

-There are a number of good reasons to garden this way:
+There are a good number of reasons to garden this way:

 You Can Choose Your Soil for a Raised Bed